 At first glance, it seems pretty.
 Every spring, the northeast is awash in white blossoms.
 But a closer look reveals that the landscape is mostly white and devoid of other, native things.
 The culprit?
 The once popular Bradford pear has become an invasive species.

 When Bradford pears hit the U.S. market in the mid 1960’s, they caused an immediate sensation.
 Blooming prolifically in early spring, they quickly became popular due to their rapid growth and abundant flowering.
 Suddenly aerial hedges of stately white trees were popping up everywhere, just like in the old cities of Europe.

 In 1964, the New York Times had this to say,

 “Few trees possess every desired attribute, but the Bradford ornamental pear comes unusually close to the ideal.”

 Indeed, the Bradford pear checked all the boxes.
 First, the tree was medium-sized and had a pleasing, vase-like shape.
 Second, it was thornless and flowered longer than other pears.
 Third (and perhaps most importantly), the tree was sterile, meaning its seeds could not produce viable offspring.

-Over the decades, Bradford pears were widely planted throughout the United States.
-Suitable for both urban and suburban areas, they tolerated a wide range of soils and were remarkably resistant to diseases and pests.
+Over the decades, Bradford pears were planted widely throughout the United States.
+Suitable to both urban and suburban areas, they tolerated a wide range of soils and were remarkably resistant to diseases and pests.
 And their prolific flowering in early spring made them the ‘perfect’ ornamental tree.

 But let’s take another look at those ‘sterile’ seeds.